Aha Naa Pellanta (TV series)

-Aha Naa Pellanta is an Indian Telugu-language romantic comedy drama web series directed by Sanjeev Reddy and produced by Surya Rahul Tamada under the Tamada Media banner.
+Aha Naa Pellanta is a 2022 Indian Telugu-language streaming television series directed by Sanjeev Reddy and produced by Surya Rahul Tamada under the Tamada Media banner.
 It stars Raj Tarun and Shivani Rajashekhar in lead roles, while Aamani, Harsha Vardhan, and Getup Srinu in supporting roles.
 Set in the backdrop of Rajamundry, the series is a comical narrative of a groom, isolated by the bride on their wedding day.
-The series will be released on ZEE5 on November 17, 2022.
+The series was released on ZEE5 on 17 November 2022.

 Plot

 This eight-episode series centres on a bride who escapes with her ex-boyfriend and leaves the groom waiting in the mandap.
 The story unfolds when this guy decides to take revenge.
 The series is a humorous take on revenge and an irrational oath which changes the protagonist's fate forever.